wrd-blog/wrd-blog.github.io/index.md

 with 8 VCPUs and an Nvidia RTS5000 GPU.
 The cost of a used Nvidia RTX2060 would cover 34 months of my Gradient access.
 So, going with gradient was a no-brainer!

-In a quick test, I discovered that training the NN from the first lesson on fast.ai took my Thinkstation over four hours.
+In a quick test, I discovered that training the NN from the second lesson on fast.ai took my Thinkstation over four hours.
 I was able to accomplish the same training on my Gradient machine in 6 minutes.

 This blog is divided into sections listed as "posts" below.